Skip to main content

 • Day 0: The virus is contracted.
 No symptoms have exhibited themselves yet.
 You may or may not be contagious at this point.

-• Days 1-4: Flu symptoms begin to show.
-As mentioned above, the onset of these flu symptoms is less gradual than that of a cold.
+• Days 1-4: Flu symptoms begin to appear suddenly.
+As mentioned above, the onset of these flu symptoms is much less gradual than that of a cold.
 Be on the lookout for fever, fatigue, chills, and other symptoms of flu.
 You are most contagious at this point in the timeline.7

 • Days 5-7: Flu symptoms begin to decrease.
 Although you’re feeling better, you may still experience tiredness.